INDIGO-DYEING WITH INDIGOFERA TINCTORIA

 The red earth of Baan Don Goy in Sakon Nakhon turns into a vermillion orange mud when mixed with water.
-This rich mixture of earth and water is abundant with minerals and natural pigment.
-This pigment becomes natural dye that turns clothes into a color we call Dune.
+This rich mixture of earth clay and water is abundant with minerals and natural pigment.
+This pigment becomes a natural dye that turns clothes into a color we call Dune.

 PRADU BARK DYE

-Once sliced from the tree trunk, the bark will have a reddish brown colour.
+Once sliced from the tree trunk, the bark will have a reddish-brown colour.
 Fresh dirt is rubbed into the incision on the trunk to help regeneration.
 It is important not to take too much bark from a single tree as it must be given time to regrow.
 Each tree has a different hue, the younger ones brighter, the older ones deeper.